Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Work in accordance with the assigned task, plan;

-Highlight the main and essential features of concepts;
+Identify the main and essential features of concepts;

 Create a description of objects;

-Make simple and complex text plans;
+Create simple and complex text plans;

-Search and select information in additional sources;
+Search and select information from additional sources;

-Identify causal relationships;
+Identify cause-and-effect relationships;

 Work with all text components;